hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 ## Appendix A: List of Learning Targets

 1. I can read molecular representations and deduce bonding information (hybridization, formal charge, geometry, valence, polarization).
 I can draw chemical structures using bond--line (zig--zag) style.
 2. I can identify functional groups and convert between different drawing conventions and styles.
+I can draw constitutional isomers given the atomic formula.
 3. I can distinguish between localized and delocalized bonding.
 I can draw resonance structures to show electron delocalization and assess relative their relative contribution to the electronic character of the molecule.
 4. I can use the Brønsted–Lowry theory to explain p*K*a trends of organic acids, correlations between structure and stability of organic bases, and behavior or organic compounds in proton transfer reactions.
 5. I can use drawings of structures and projection and conformational analysis to assess relative energy of conformations of chain molecules and cyclohexane derivatives.
-6. I can use IUPAC nomenclature rules to convert structure to name and name to structure including markers of absolute (R/S) and relative (cis/trans, E/Z, syn/anti) stereochemical information.
-7. I can identify types of isomeric relationships between molecules, including stereoisomeric relationshiops.
+6. I can identify types of isomeric relationships between molecules, including stereoisomeric relationships.
 I can use drawings of structures and projections to demonstrate stereoisomeric relationships.
+7. I can use IUPAC nomenclature rules to convert structure to name and name to structure including markers of absolute (R/S) and relative (cis/trans, E/Z, syn/anti) stereochemical information.
 8. I can categorize chemical transformations as substitution, addition, or elimination.
 I can identify reaction steps, draw curved arrow mechanisms, and identify flaws in mechanisms.
 9. I can analyze thermodynamics and kinetics of chemical reactions and use reaction--energy diagrams to communicate reaction profiles.
 I can draw structures of transition states and reactive intermediates.
 10. I can solve synthesis problems involving alkyl halides and sulfonates: substitution and elimination reactions.
 11. I can use conformational analysis and reaction mechanisms to explain selectivity and divergent reaction pathways of nucleophilic substitution and β-elimination reactions.
-12. I can solve multi-step synthesis problems involving alkenes: elimination and addition reactions
+12. I can solve multi-step synthesis problems involving alkenes: elimination and addition reactions.
-13. I can solve multi-step synthetis problems involving alkynes
+13. I can solve multi-step synthesis problems involving alkynes.
-14. I can use conformational analysis and reaction mechanisms to explain selectivity and divergent reaction pathways of addition to alkenes and alkynes.
+14. I can use conformational analysis and reaction mechanisms (ionic and radical-mediated) to explain selectivity and divergent reaction pathways.
 15. I can solve multi-step synthesis problems involving alcohols, phenols, and diols.

 ## Appendix B: Tentative Course Schedule